VIA-Lab-Pitt/vWells/README.md

         ...
 ```

 > The vessels you see come from a segmentation made earlier in the main Treetrack program.
-The viewer only *displays* segmentations — it does not create or edit them.

----

-## 2. Loading a scan
+## Loading a scan

-1. **Launch the executable** (double-click it).
+1. **Launch the viewer** (see [Installing the viewer](#installing-the-viewer) above).
 2. A **file-selection dialog titled "Select Input Image"** opens.
-Depending on the build, a console/terminal window may also appear showing progress messages — leave it open while you work.
+A console/terminal window may also appear showing progress messages — leave it open while you work.
 3. **Navigate to your scan folder** and select the `.nii` (or `.nii.gz`) file, then click **Open**.
 4. The viewer prepares the vWell data:
    - **First time on a scan:** it computes the vWell structure from scratch.
-This can take a moment; progress prints in the console.
+This can take a while; progress prints in the console.
 When it finishes it saves a `..._DATA_RF2` folder so future loads are fast.
 Don't close the window during this step.
    - **After that:** it reuses the cached `..._DATA_RF2` folder and loads quickly.
 5. The viewer then looks for the saved segmentation (`..._LOPRF2.npz`) in the scan's folder:
    - **Found** → the 3D vessels load automatically and the console prints `Loaded existing segmentation.`
    - **Not found** → the console prints `No saved segmentation found.` and you'll see only the scan slices (no vessels).
 6. The **3D viewer window** opens.

----

-## 3. Controls
+## Controls

 A summary of these controls is shown on screen inside the viewer.
 Press **?** to hide or show it.